comrade-coop/validated-streams/README.md

 It should be noted that the trusted client only submits hashes, and a separate solution (such as IPFS) would be required to retrieve the actual event contents.

 > __Note__
 It is important to note that Validated Streams will only work in chains where the total number/weight of validators is known, such as proof-of-stake or private/consortium chains.
-Further Research may be able to lift this limitation in the future.
+Further research may be able to lift this limitation in the future.

 ## On-chain proofs